What to Pack for Paris in the Winter

 For the days that I actually spend in Paris, I definitely put away the loungewear.
 This isn’t considered appropriate in France, and I’m more than happy to wear some more elevated pieces as I explore the city.

-This is often how it goes during the retreats I host, so trust me, I know a thing or two about packing smart for Paris!
+This is often how it goes during the retreats I host, so trust me, I know a thing or two about packing smart for Paris winter fashion!

-That’s why you want to wear clothes that are chic and presentable, but still comfortable and cozy.
+That’s why you want to wear clothes that are chic and presentable, but still comfortable, cozy, and in fabrics that provide extra warmth!

-The outfits I’ve shared here can easily be worn out to dinner at a restaurant or brasserie in Paris, and yet they’re also casual enough to be worn sitting on a park bench in the middle of the Tuileries garden, having a cup of chocolat chaud.
+The outfits I’ve shared here can easily be worn out to dinner at a restaurant or brasserie in Paris, and yet they’re also casual enough to be worn sitting on a park bench in the middle of the Tuileries garden, having a cup of hot chocolate.

 You’ll also notice that I mix and match some of the items here, which is why neutrals are so important.
-Not only is it the preferred Parisian color scheme, but it makes it so much easier to mix outfit pieces together and keep your packing light.
+Not only is it the preferred color scheme by a lot of Parisian women, but it makes it so much easier to mix outfit pieces together and keep your packing light.

-Because Paris is a city for walking and you’ll be getting plenty of steps in, it’s best to leave any heels at home.
+Because the City of Lights is a city for walking, you’ll be getting plenty of steps in as you explore the streets of Paris.
+It’s best to leave any heels at home.
 Instead, opt for comfortable boots in the winter, and keep those stylish sneakers on hand should your feet be desperate for them by day 3!

-Oh, and don’t forget your umbrella!
+Oh, and don’t forget your travel umbrella!
 You always need one in Paris!

 Would love to know where the trousers in the photos are from?
 I love everything you’ve put together!